trickaugusto/nest-api/README.md

 OBS: We accept only 3 roles: 1, 2, 3.
 See useEnum.ts.

 ### POSTS
-/posts -> GET: List all posts
+- `GET /posts`: List all posts
-/posts/:id -> GET: List a specific post
+- `GET /posts/:id`: List a specific post
-/posts/:id -> DELETE: Delete a specific post /posts/:id -> UPDATE: Update infos in a specific post.
+- `DELETE /posts/:id`: Delete a specific post
+- `UPDATE /posts/:id`: Update infos in a specific post.
 The request infos is the same as for the POST route, but you want pass only the info you need to update.
-/posts/author/:id -> GET: Get all posts by author_id
+- `GET /posts/author/:id`: Get all posts by author_id

-/posts -> POST: Create a post, using request infos like this:
+- `POST /posts`: Create a post, using request infos like this:
 ```javascript
 {
 	"title": "Title of post",